Blame game in Spain after street parties break out as restrictions ease

 “When you spend months and months and months sowing false freedom in the citizenry ... that’s what you get,” senior government official Mercedes Gonzalez told Cadena Ser radio, referring to maskless partying in the streets of Madrid.

-Now that the state of emergency has expired, each of Spain’s 17 regions has to individually ask courts to approve any restrictions they see as necessary for their territory.
+Now that the state of emergency has expired, each of Spain’s 17 regions must individually ask courts to approve any restrictions they regard as necessary for their territory.

 “... no one is giving up on their responsibilities or abandoning regional governments,” Justice Minister Juan Carlos Campo said in an op-ed in El Pais, hitting back at critics and saying a nationwide state of emergency was not necessary anymore.

-Meanwhile, medics voiced concern that such celebrations could set the country back after more than a year fighting a disease that has at times overwhelmed Spain’s health system.
+Health emergency chief Fernando Simon voiced concern that such celebrations could set the country back after more than a year of fighting the disease.

+“I hope that everything we have seen in recent days doesn’t translate into a very big new increase in (hospital) occupancy,” Simon told a news conference.

 Spain has reported close to 79,000 deaths from COVID-19 and more than 3.5 million cases since the beginning of the pandemic.
 But the number of cases per 100,000 people over 14 days has fallen to 199, from 523 in mid-January.